About New York State Public Access Cancer Epidemiology Data (NYSPACED)

 - Summary stage at diagnosis

-The NYSPACED dataset must balance the need to protect patient confidentiality with the needs of researchers and planners.
-The current release of NYSPACED only includes regional-level data file.
-In this file, the county variable has been aggregated into region - New York City and New York State excluding NYC.
+The NYSPACED datasets must balance the need to protect patient confidentiality with the needs of researchers and planners.
 Researchers should contact the New York State Cancer Registry if they have needs that are not filled by the NYSPACED datasets or the tabulated data on the New York State Cancer Registry web site.

 Setting up SEER*Stat and NYSPACED